terrybu/trackerati/README.md

-          "project" :"sample project", //Must be in a string format "date"    :"MM/dd/yyyy", //Must be in a string format - "01/05/2015" "hour"    :"8", //Must be in a string format "comment" :"optinal" //Must be in a string format but is optional }
+          "project" :"sample project", //Must be in a string format "date"    :"MM/dd/yyyy", //Must be in a string format - "01/05/2015" "hour"    :"8", //Must be in a string format "comment" :"optional" //Must be in a string format but is optional }
         }
       }